C0D1UM/technical-standard/angular/readme/README.md

 # Django README Instructions

-This page will give you recommendations on how to write `README.md` file for your Django project.
+This page will give you recommendations on how to write `README.md` file for your Angular project.

 ## Topics

 <pre>
     README.md
+    ├── Documentation
+    │   ├── Wireframe/Mock-up
+    │   │   # or any design for the project
+    │   │
+    │   └── API Documentation
+    │       # such as how to access it, credential (if any) │
+    ├── Application URLs
+    │   # URLs for local development, development server, staging (if any) server, and production server.
+    │
     ├── Requirements
     │   # requirement version of Docker, Docker-Compose, etc.
     │